Thermodynamics of Living Systems

 gradually cool until the temperature approaches that of the outdoors, i.e., T1

 = T2.
-When this occurs, the entropy change (
+When this occurs, the entropy change (S) associated with heat

 there is no further driving force for heat flow to the outdoors, it ceases;